legacysurvey/legacysurvey/pages/dr7/description.rst

 .. _`Schlafly et al (2011)`: http://adsabs.harvard.edu/abs/2011ApJ...737..103S

+A similar process was conducted to derive the Galactic Extinction in the WISE bands.

 Astrometry
 ==========

-DR7 astrometry is tied to Gaia, but in an inconsistent fashion.
+DR7 astrometry is tied to Gaia, but in a (very slightly) inconsistent fashion.
 Each image is calibrated to `Gaia Data Release 1`_, yielding an astrometric solution that is offset by the average difference between the position of Gaia stars at an epoch of 2015.0 and the epoch of the DR6 image.
 Source extraction is then fixed to the `Gaia Data Release 2`_ system, such that positions of sources are tied to